architect/functions-deno/readme.md

 - `Deno.run` use to launch a sub process of `arc sandbox` within the mock path - not possible to directly call sandbox through JS

+- Having to use `sanitizeResources: false,sanitizeOps: false` on `Deno.test` quite a bit - does this suggest a problem in the codebase / the tests / or is this safe?

 ## Example

 # Http async